 The Nassau Inter-County Express (NICE Bus) run the local bus system serving Nassau County, New York.

 NICE wanted to reduce dwell times at each stop by introducing a pay before you board option for passengers, speeding up journey times, reducing cash handling and improving operations.

 Download the case study and learn how NICE Bus were able to:

 MBNA Thames Clippers operate the London-based river ferry service.
 Ticket control on a Clipper previously occurred when disembarking, sometimes leading to long dwell times at each pier, as the time it took for customers to purchase a ticket before disembarking caused delays to the service.

 Download the case study to learn how MBNA Thames Clippers were able to:

 In 2012, to reduce the cost and inconvenience of on-board cash purchases, Boston’s MBTA, the US’s 5th largest transit agency, had been looking to extend its smartcard, CharlieCard, to it’s Commuter Rail.

 This would allow riders to move away from paying on-board with cash – however the proposed smartcard project was expected to cost over $70m in CapEx alone.

-Instead they opted for a mobile ticketing solution and today around 50% of tickets are sold via the mobile ticketing app.
+Instead they opted for a mobile ticketing solution and today over a third of tickets are sold via the mobile ticketing app.

 Download the case study and learn how Boston’s MBTA were able to: